Agents can be instantiated with or without data. Instantiating

 const id = agent.id; // returns "59B4F928-46C8-..." (for example)

-Until v0.5.14, this was the preferred way to add behavior to Agent
+Until v0.5.14, this was the preferred way to add behavior to Agents.

 This method will still be allowed until v0.7.0.

-It is possible to add more than one rule to an Agent
+It is possible to add more than one rule to an Agent, although it

 is generally easier to write a longer function or to break it apart